Bloody Sunday (1972): Events of the day

 The Bogside in 1981, overlooking the area where many of the victims were shot.
-On the right of the picture is the south side of Rossville Flats, and in the middle distance is Glenfada Park.
+On the right of the picture is the south side of Rossville Flats and in the middle distance is Glenfada Park.

-The paratroopers arrived in Derry on the morning of the march and took up positions.
-Brigadier Pat MacLellan was the operational commander and issued orders from Ebrington Barracks.
-He gave orders to Lieutenant Colonel Derek Wilford, commander of 1 Para.
-He in turn gave orders to Major Ted Loden, who commanded the company who would launch the arrest operation.
-The protesters planned on marching from Bishop's Field, in the Creggan housing estate, to the Guildhall in the city centre, where they would hold a rally.
-The march set off at about 2:45 p.m.
-There were 10,000–15,000 people on the march, with many joining along its route.
-Lord Widgery, in his now discredited tribunal, said that there were only 3,000 to 5,000.
+Paratroopers arrived in Derry on the morning of the march and took up positions.
+MacLellan was the operational commander and issued orders from Ebrington Barracks.
+He gave orders to Lieutenant Colonel Derek Wilford, commander of 1 Para, who in turn gave orders to Major Ted Loden, the officer commanding the company that would launch any arrest operation.